 Budownictwo i Architektura supports the open science program.
 The journal enables Open Access to their publications.
 Everyone can view, download and forward articles, provided that the terms of the license are respected.

-Publishing of articles is possible after submitting a signed statement on the transfer of license to the Journal (No derivative works: pdf, odt or docx ).
+Publishing of articles is possible after submitting a signed statement on the transfer of a license to the Journal.